-In the NATO Council, a policy decision should be introduced and finalised on the readiness of NATO and NATO nuclear-weapon and nonnuclear-weapon states
+In the NATO Council, a policy decision should be introduced and finalised on the readiness of NATO and NATO nuclear-weapon and non-nuclear-weapon states

-- to support, pursue in good faith and to bring to a conclusion negotiations on effective steps towards nuclear disarmament with the eventual goal of an internationally monitored, comprehensive "Global Zero" - specifically, to actively and constructively participate in the UN conference on a legally binding ban treaty (beginning in March 2017 in New York) decided upon by the UN General Assembly on December 23, 2016, following the recommendations of its First Committee from October 27, 2016.
+- to support, pursue in good faith and to conduct conclusive negotiations on effective steps towards nuclear disarmament with the eventual goal of an internationally monitored, comprehensive "Global Zero". - in particular, support and adhere to the Treaty on Prohibition of Nuclear Weapons of 7 July 2017.